-An art psychotherapist who is currently staying at home with her young daughter, Jen Berlingo blogs about children’s art at Paint Cut Paste.
+An art psychotherapist who is currently staying at home with her young daughter, Jen Berlingo blogs about children’s art and is pretty amazing..
 Join me in getting to know her and make sure to read her tips for talking with children about their art.

 ***Note: Readers will have a chance to win a set of three nesting orb kits at the end of the interview.***

 JEAN: So, tell us, what exactly does an art psychotherapist do?

 JEN: the american art therapy associaton defines art therapy as “a mental health profession that uses the creative process of art making to improve and enhance the physical, mental and emotional well-being of individuals of all ages.” i am dually trained in counseling psychology and art therapy. i view my role simply as a witness and guide accompanying people along their healing journey. while holding a safe, sacred space and unconditional acceptance, i invite clients to create art and reflect upon the art in session. art provides a safe container for emotional content that arises, and it often allows more direct and efficient access to unconscious parts of one’s self than talk therapy alone can provide. a trained art therapist helps the client to navigate the metaphors inherent in the materials and pieces of art that come in the service of the client’s search for meaning, self-awareness, and wholeness.
 I say more about this on my professional web site.